Nowoshire/OC-Misalign-Fixer/README.md

 Auto-Aligner is a QoL enhancement exploit for the Roblox experience, [Obby Creator](https://rblx.games/2913303231 "Roblox - Obby Creator").
 This project is inspired by [Gabe616's OCPlus](https://github.com/Gabe616/OCPlus "GitHub").

 * Join the [OC+ Server](https://discord.gg/Mpw6b7vQfJ "Discord Invite"), as I probably won't be creating my own.
+* NOTE: this will rarely get updated unless i get randomly motivated or it breaks

 ## Usage/Execution
 Simply run this one-liner!